PAWECOGmbH/saaster/README.md

 ### Rebuild database

 To completly rebuild the database, you can use the make target `reinit`.
-These command rebuild the complete MySQL container and executes all the scripts in the `db/init` directory.
+This command rebuilds the complete MySQL container and executes all the scripts in the `db/init` directory.

 ```bash
 make reinit